The Story Behind the Development of Aquilion Precision™*1, the industry's first*2 Ultra High-Resolution CT system

-Since joining Toshiba Medical in 2008, Mr. Kanemaru has been involved in the development of detector units.
+Since joining Canon Medical in 2008, Mr. Kanemaru has been involved in the development of detector units.
 While carrying out this work, Mr. Kanemaru manages to maintain a curiosity and inquisitiveness toward technology.

 The X-ray detector and X-ray tube are particularly important aspects of the effort to increase resolution.
 With this in mind, what technical solutions were applied to the X-ray detector?

 The most important point is probably improving machining accuracy for the pixels that make up the detector.

 The detector consists of ceramic layer on a semiconductor sensor, or photodiode.
 It is not so difficult to miniaturize the photodiode thanks to semiconductor technology.
 However, machining the ceramic layer is extremely difficult.
 Some very advanced technology is required to achieve pixels a quarter of the size of those found in conventional CT systems.

 Is a laser cutter used for the machining process?

 The ceramic layer is cut with a blade.
 I suppose it's difficult to imagine the detector.
 Would you like to see some samples?